adrjmiranda/digital-agency/README.md

 # Digital Agency

-This is a page design project developed for a gym using React.
-This project aims to create a modern user interface responsible for presenting the company's services.
+This is a page design project developed for a digital marketing agency using React.
+This project aims to create a modern responsive user interface to present the company's services.

 ## Installation